Jacob Odulate

-Chief Jacob Sogboyega Odulate (1884–1962), aka Blessed Jacob was a Nigerian pharmacist, inventor, essayist, entrepreneur and inventor of Alabukun, a patent medicine.
+Jacob Sogboyega Odulate (1884–1962), aka Blessed Jacob was a Nigerian pharmacist, essayist, entrepreneur and inventor of Alabukun, a patent medicine.

 Early life

 From a polygamous family of Pa Odulate, Jacob Odulate was born at Ikorodu, Lagos state in 1884.
 His maternal grandfather was Chief Aina Odukanmade, the first Mosene, whose father hailed from the Senlu branch of the Ranodu royal family of Imota, a town near Ikorodu.
 When he was 14 years old he left his father's house at Ikorodu to Abeokuta, Ogun State in which he trekked for 3 months to get to his destination.
 While at Abeokuta, he met a pharmacist named Dr. Sapara under whom he got the basic knowledge of curative products.

 As a young man, Jacob established his own manufacturing company called Alabukun where he produced all sort of patents drugs.

 Alabukun drug

 It was in 1918 (a year of intense British colonization), on an evening at his modest, but cherished “headquarters” in Sapon in Abeokuta where he had built his company headquarters which is a combination of place of work, office, consulting room and a laboratory workshop.

 He managed to invent the Alabukun brand on that particular day with assistance from his wife and children.
 He was also able to produce other brands like Alabukun Mentholine and an annual journal called Alabukun Almanac which was widely distributed in Abeokuta and environs between 1920 and 1950.